Trails, Wetlands & Outdoor Sights

 Open June through September, Irvine’s Butterfly House allows visitors to experience an up-close look at the habitat and life cycle of our native butterflies, including the monarch, swallowtail and painted lady.
 Discover the amazing metamorphosis that these creatures make, from egg to caterpillar to chrysalis to butterfly.
 And, you’ll learn about the vital role butterflies play in plant pollination and in the food chain.

-Irvine’s Aviary is home to five native raptor species: the eastern screech owl, the great horned owl, the barred owl, the red tailed hawk, and the red shouldered hawk.
+Irvine’s new Aviary, named after our longtime former Director of Educator, Robert Mardiney is home to four native raptor species: the great horned owl, the barred owl, the black vulture, and the red shouldered hawk.
 Having sustained injuries that make their release back into the wild impossible, each bird is a full-time resident of Irvine Nature Center.
 The birds are cared for by Irvine’s dedicated Animal Care team who ensure their health and well-being year-round.

 Native American Site